October Health – 2025 Report

 - Increased anxiety and depression

-- Feelings of inadequacy and frustration
+- Feelings of inadequacy or low self-worth

 -